Cannon Street station: London Underground

 The London Underground station is sub-surface, situated immediately below the main line station.
 It is served by the District and Circle lines.
 Entrances are located on Cannon Street, Dowgate Hill, and on the main line concourse upstairs at the National Rail station, providing an interconnection for commuters.
-An out of station interchange with Bank station has been running since 2018.
+Since 2018, out of station interchange has been permitted between Cannon Street and Bank stations.